wings-software/AutoStoppingLab/aws/proxy/readme.md

 1. Provision a security group to be used for the proxy
 2. Provision an autostopping proxy in the target account

+## Destroy

+If you run a `terraform destroy` you will still need to manually delete the proxy VM from AWS before the security group can be deleted via terraform.